 Sales information is received from Land Titles.
 Sales are then validated.
 Validation may include site inspections, interviews with parties involved, reviewing land title documents, corporate searches, third party documents, and sale validation questionnaires.
+The City of Edmonton uses the date the legal title transfer was registered at the Land Titles Office as the sale date of a property.

 Sale price reflects the condition of a property on the sale date and may not be equal to the assessed value.